 I was the child who noticed everything, constantly asked 'why' and pointed out the pink elephant in the middle of the room.
 Coming from a family that was more comfortable with denial and let's pretend than the truth, I did not fit in well.
 I was the scapegoat child.
 I was also the middle child and oldest girl and my mother was one of the few women in the 60's who worked full-time.
-I could and was required to, cook, clean and take care of my dad, older and younger siblings from the early age of 8 or 9.
-It wasn't uncommon in those years but it wasn't common either.
-Many mothers stayed at home and latch key kids were still a generation into the future.
+I could and was required to cook, clean and take care of my dad and siblings from the age of 8 or 9.
+It wasn't uncommon in those years but it wasn't great either.
+Many mothers were full-time homemakers and latch key kids were still a generation into the future.
 I was a very depressed and unhappy child.
-I grew up in the familial hell of alcoholism and mental illness...of course nobody talked about it then, so to me, it was just the way life was.
+I grew up in the familial hell of alcoholism and mental illness...of course nobody talked about it then, so to me, it was just normal.

-I hatched a plan to escape at 17 even though I was unbelievably naive about the ways of the world, by pleading an interest in becoming a nurse, something I didn't actually feel but knew instinctively was my only way out.
-I went to Sydney alone ad never returned home again except for short stays and even shorter fantasies of the kind of nurturing, attention and acceptance I craved but never received.
+I hatched a plan to escape at 17 even though I was unbelievably naive about the ways of the world, by pleading an interest in becoming a nurse, something I didn't actually feel but knew instinctively was a way out.
+I went to Sydney alone and never returned home again except for short stays and even shorter fantasies of the kind of nurturing, attention and acceptance I craved but never received.

-I spent my young adult life trying to please men to get that love but that didn't work out well since the only love I was familiar with was the narcicisstic and self-absorbed kind of the alcoholic or mentally ill, who could publically fool the world into believing they were normal while in private their demons ruled.
-As I look back now I find it bizarre the lengths I went to, starving, perfecting, pruning and shaping myself, paying for everything and working my butt off so I could be loved.
+I spent my young adult life trying to please men to get the love I craved but that didn't work out well since the only love I was familiar with was the narcicisstic and self-absorbed kind of the alcoholic or mentally ill, who could publicly fool the world into believing they were normal while in private their demons ruled.
+As I look back now I find it bizarre the lengths I went to... starving, perfecting, pruning and shaping myself, paying for everything and working my butt off so I could be loved.
 From this part of my journey, I emerged with 3 beautiful children I am proud of and a fierce strength that belied my empathic sensitivity and emotional nature.

 I was not good at staying in shitty relationships.
 I would escape with my children, make a new life, and sigh with the relief of reprieve from the alcoholic abuse, anger, madness, control and moodiness of my partners.
-I was physically abused by more than one partner, once bashed while I was pregnant and on my 23rd birthday by my husband at the time.
+I was physically abused by more than one partner and bashed while I was pregnant on my 23rd birthday by my husband at the time.
 I was never a wilting violet but I was a 'good girl' and my family's response to such physical abuse was to demand to know what I had done to deserve a beating.
 After one such beating my mother told me at the tender age of 23 that my life was over now and I had to think of my children, that I had made my bed and had to lay in it.
-Needless to say I spiralled into a depression that resulted in a suicide attempt.
+Probably no surprise that I spiraled into a depression that resulted in a suicide attempt.

 I was good at working and keeping the wheels of life turning for myself and my children, I'd learnt that lesson well and there is much to be said for the ability to keep putting one foot in front of the other and getting the next meal on the table.
-This is why women are such great survivors and outlive men consistently, we stay busy, putting others needs before our own, taking care of our homes in the same simple ways that women have done for generations.
+This is why women are such great survivors and outlive men consistently.
+Women stay busy, putting others needs before their own, taking care of homes in the same simple ways that women have done for generations.

-For a long time I became obsessed about enlightenment, consciousness and Awakening and began to devour every book I could find on metaphysics, quantum biology, healing, meditation, channelling, spirituality and the occult.
+For a long time I became obsessed about Enlightenment, Consciousness and Awakening and devoured every book I could find on metaphysics, quantum science, healing, meditation, channeling, spirituality and the occult.
 I am by nature a cerebral type, a thinker with a thirst for knowledge.
-I was being Guided to study what I needed to know to to fulfill my purpose.
+I was being Guided to study what I needed to know to to fulfill my life purpose.

 In the past 15 years I have supported women to change their lives......... from ditching bad habits, to shedding personal stories of limitation, healing anxiety and depression, transforming their relationships and seeing their place in the world from a whole new perspective.
 Very few people see themselves clearly and one of my gifts is to mirror to my clients their own personal unique power and grace.

 We are all a constantly changing work of Art, I don't believe we ever get to the end of our capacity to grow and expand in this lifetime.
-We are a part of the Universe, which is in itself constantly growing and expanding and as we fulfill our destiny to reach for our highest potential we fulfill the destiny of Mother Earth and the entire Cosmos.
+We are a part of the Universe, which is in itself constantly growing and expanding and as we fulfill our destiny to reach for our highest potential we fulfill the destiny of Mother Gaia and the entire Cosmos.
 In our own special way, in our own little lives we contribute to All-That-Is and that's the difference we came here to make, that will enable the Awakening of Global Conscious and our entry into the time of The Golden Age.
 Our job is to heal ourselves, to do our own inner work, to help heal the World one Soul at a time.

 Bachelor of Arts Degree